doguabaris/corev-cli/README.md

 npm i -g @corev/cli
 ```

+Below is an Advanced API Specification section that includes both an introduction and a detailed WebIDL contract along with the corresponding HTTP Mapping.
+This section is intended as a formal guideline for API providers to develop endpoints compliant with Corev-CLI.

 ## API specification

 This section defines the contract that an API endpoint must implement to be compliant with Corev-CLI.
 The specification is divided into two main parts: the methods (belonging to the `ConfigService` interface) and the dictionaries (`Configuration` and `UploadResponse`).